 I’m not catching this’ meaning for neighborhood purchasers?

-What’s more, these remote hotshot regularly aren’t rivaling local people on a financial plan.
+What’s more, these remote hotshots regularly aren’t rivaling local people on a financial plan.

-“There’s such a little level of people who can manage the cost of these private properties in these significant markets … where the costs are generously higher than what the ordinary purchaser will be spending,” lawyer Mermelstein says.
+“There’s such a little level of people who can manage the cost of these private properties in these significant markets … where the costs are generously higher than what the ordinary purchaser will be spending,” Rich at IE Real Estate says.